-Brain is a unique organ, enabling complex cognition and reflexes.
+The brain is a unique organ, enabling complex cognition and reflexes.
 Being diagnosed with brain cancer can be quite frightful and debilitating.
 Brain cancer treatment, including brain surgery, is a delicate process, which requires skills of the highest order.
-The dedicated neuro-oncology specialty team at Cytecare consists of specialists with dedicated years of clinical experience in treating cancers of the Central Nervous System (Brain and Spine).
+The dedicated neuro-oncology speciality team at Cytecare consists of specialists with dedicated years of clinical experience in treating cancers of the Central Nervous System (Brain and Spine).
 There are over 120 types of CNS cancers and we have the expertise, in terms of clinical knowledge, infrastructure and specialised resources, to treat all of them.
-Not all tumors found in brain or in the spine are cancerous but skillful management of brain tumours renders superior results in brain cancers.
+Not all tumours found in the brain or in the spine are cancerous but skillful management of brain tumours renders superior results in brain cancers.

-At the Neuro-oncology specialty at Cytecare, we are equipped with a most advanced diagnostics treatment and support centre for:
+At the Neuro-oncology speciality at Cytecare, we are equipped with the most advanced diagnostics treatment and support centre for:

-- Neurological complication from cancer treatment or other cancers
+- Neurological complication from cancer treatment of other cancers

 - Peripheral nervous system conditions that may affect patients with cancer